-The Explorer function is so named because it’s purpose is to seek and absorb the full richness of life, its opportunities, potential discoveries and the newness brought to us by every waking moment.
-Like a scout, Pe is innately curious and it’s attention is turned to what insights and fruits might be picked out from a given territory; what Easter eggs may be hiding in any conceptual or physical environment.
+The Explorer function (as Se or Ne) is so named because it's purpose is to seek and absorb the full richness of life, its opportunities, potential discoveries and the newness brought to us by every waking moment.
+Like a scout, Pe is innately curious and it's attention is turned to what insights and fruits might be picked out from a given territory; what Easter eggs may be hiding in any conceptual or physical environment.
 It acts as the bringer of vitality, enthusiasm and playfulness.
 It also acts as an eternal antidote to stagnation and decay.

 We receive from the explorer process the elation of new experiences; of sunset watching, cave diving, dancing, ocean sailing, travel and all sorts of fluid and rich activities.
 The explorer process wants to rediscover everything on its own.
 It may not be enough to view something in a book, since the greatest fulfillment comes in the real-time witnessing of life.
 Pe has an insatiable hunger for what comes next and can grow bored and restless in an environment that offers little opportunities for experimentation.
 The explorer process seeks animation and when a stagnant and textureless “present” yields no such properties, they will venture elsewhere.
 But "elsewhere" need not be a physical location, as Pe types will also have the highest curiosity for new concepts, ideas, theories and interpretations of life.
 They may dabble with information structures, trying them on consecutively until finding their favorites.
 Yet, because this thirst is permanently embedded within Pe, it is not in it's nature to ever be fully satisfied for long.
 They may eventually abandon their present engagements to once again pursue new avenues and discover what has now entered into global attention.